Solar Together London

 Since 2015, with support from the Solar Together scheme, over 960 houses now have solar panels in London.
 This means over 2.3 MW of solar power and over 7,900 panels installed across London, including in Kensington and Chelsea.

 How does it work?

-- Registration: You can register for free and without obligation before 23 March 2021 by using the registration link.
+- Registration: You can register for free and without obligation on the Solar Together website before 15 March 2022.
 All you need is details about your roof, such as its size and orientation.

 Do you already have solar panels installed?

 Register to have battery storage added to your existing solar panels to maximise the benefits of your system.

 Solar Together London is being run in partnership with iChoosr - independent experts in group buying.
 For more information about the scheme, visit the Solar Together London website, where you can register for the scheme and leave questions in the contact form.
 A dedicated freephone helpline is available to answer your questions Monday to Friday, 8am-5pm on 0800 060 8509.

 Did you know that living in a conservation area doesn’t mean missing out on getting solar panels as they are known as a ‘permitted development’?
 This means, if certain conditions are met, you usually don’t need planning permission.
 For more information on solar panels please visit the Planning Portal website or call the Council’s Planning Line on 020 7361 3012.